-A definition in the 1970s of the educationally handicapped as “persons with difficulties and disadvantages derived primarily from physical causes,” as distinguished from “the mentally, emotionally, socially, and economically handicapped,” is no longer accurate, as the scope of what is recognized as an educational disability underwent a significant expansion in the next forty years, along with a broadening of the concept of how these disabilities should be addressed.
+A definition in the 1970s of the educationally handicapped as “persons with difficulties and disadvantages derived primarily from physical causes,” as distinguished from “the mentally, emotionally, socially, and economically handicapped,” is remarkably outdated, as the scope of what is recognized as an educational disability has undergone a significant expansion in the last fifty years, along with a broadening of the concept of how these disabilities should be addressed.

-There are two distinct periods in the education of the disabled in America: from colonial times until approximately 1970, and from the early 1970s forward, during which time much of what is currently perceived to form the substance and procedure of special education rapidly developed.
+There are two distinct periods in the education of the disabled in America (with perhaps a third starting a few years ago): from colonial times until approximately 1970, and from the early 1970s forward, during which time much of what is currently perceived to form the substance and procedure of special education rapidly developed.
 One representative indication of this explosion in the education of the disabled is the change in terminology from “handicapped” to “disabled,” a result of amendments to the federal legislation that has come to define much of special education.
 This change reflects the belief that “handicapped” has historically been a demeaning term and that “disabled” more precisely identifies the population in question.

 The earliest approaches to the education of the disabled in America—during colonial times and for some time thereafter—had little to do with education and more to do with management.
 Overtly physically or developmentally disabled children were either cared for by individual families or excluded from local society.
 For example, a 1691 New York act included the mentally challenged among the “Vagabonds and Idle persons” it sought to “discourage.”
 In 1773, New York passed a law permitting the denial of settlement to the mentally ill or retarded or, if they were already residents, compelling their families to see to their care.
 By the early nineteenth century, institutions for the “feeble-minded” were established, once again more as a segregating social management tool than as a means to educate independent citizens.